 Applicants who cannot present evidence of meeting one of the qualifications listed above or whose score falls below the minimum score required, but who have met all other Admissions requirements, may be considered for provisional admission as a non-degree student to demonstrate English proficiency.
 If admitted, these students will be required to successfully complete a University approved English course and examination, ENGL 0101 English Composition 1.
-Those who earn a passing grade of 73% or higher will be fully admitted and can begin taking courses in UoPeople Foundations.
+Those who earn a combined passing grade of 73% or higher will be fully admitted and can begin taking courses in UoPeople Foundations.

 Students are permitted to enroll in ENGL 0101 English Composition 1 on two occasions only, excluding course drops and withdrawals.
 Those who fail the course the first time it is taken are given the opportunity to repeat it one additional time.
 If unsuccessful in passing the course on the second try, students will be dismissed without appeal.
+A student dismissed for failing ENGL 0101 twice may reapply to the University no sooner than five academic terms later.